 - Utility Infrastructure - Make necessary improvements to water and sewer infrastructures, including projects that address the impacts of climate change.
 Utility investments should aim at improving the reliability and resiliency of the utility system.

-Meeting Dates regarding American Rescue Plan Act:
+Recorded Public Meetings regarding American Rescue Plan Act:

 June 29, 2021 (Tuesday) at 6:30pm - Work Session #2 for Town Council and Outside Agencies (non-profits) Click here for Agenda and Zoom link